 TREATMENT AND CARE

 Everyone has to start somewhere.
-For people entering residential treatment, there is a structured process that a clinical team will follow to ask questions to learn about someone.
+For people entering residential treatment, there is a structured process for clinical evaluation.
+A credentialed clinical team will ask questions to learn about someone.
 A good team will strike a balance between both being compassionate and professional, while simultaneously answering some pressing questions which will be important for your care plan.

 The first faces someone encounters at a treatment center are usually admissions staff and reception team.
 These are the people you or your family have spoken with on the phone.
 They’re involved planning for your admission to an addiction treatment program.
 Based on your initial phone call, they will have some understanding of your health needs even before greeting you face to face.
 They will welcome you, get your paperwork started and then connect you with a nurse who will help get you oriented to the residential treatment intake process.

-Once you’ve been formally admitted and completed the necessary paperwork, you’ll be guided to the detox unit for assessment.
+Once you’ve been formally admitted and completed the necessary paperwork, you’re guided to the detox unit for assessment.
 A quality treatment facility will have a comfortable place where your medical care will begin.
-They will start an electronic medical record to begin gathering information and implement treatment orders.
+They will start an electronic medical record to begin gathering information for the clinical evaluation and implement treatment orders.

 The first person to sit down with you in a private session will be a nurse.
 He or she will discuss physical and mental health issues with you and begin asking you questions about your history.
 Some people who enter treatment are still intoxicated on alcohol or drugs during their admission.
 It is important for a team to determine if you are coherent enough to be able to discuss your health.
 If this is not possible, the nurse will gather some objective information and may let you rest until you are more lucid.

 It is surprisingly common for people with longstanding alcoholism to experience some memory loss or confusion as they grow older.
-During basic orientation, the nurse can determine what future evaluations should be considered during treatment.
+During basic orientation, the nurse can determine what future evaluations to consider during treatment.
 It’s crucial to organize specialized care as early as possible.

 For instance, a psychology team may conduct highly sophisticated cognitive assessments for certain people.
-These are often older individuals for which there is concern about the development of dementia.
-A qualified treatment center will have clinicians who actively communicate with family and loved ones about more thorough evaluation if someone’s cognitive abilities are compromised.
+These is a concern for older individuals about the development of dementia.
+A qualified treatment center will have clinicians who actively communicate with family and loved ones about more thorough evaluation for someone’s compromised cognitive abilities.

 It is also common for people struggling with addiction to have malnourishment.
-A lot can be learned about someone through their weight on admission.
+We learn a lot about someone through their weight on admission.
 For those addicted to alcohol who are also very underweight, there may be concern that you are receiving almost sole nutrition from alcohol.
 These people require urgent supplementation of certain vitamins to stabilize some structures in their brain.

 Low weight also can be useful screening for the presence of an eating disorder or major depression.
-Medical staff can use reliable assessments to ask more detailed questions.
+Medical staff can use reliable assessments to ask more detailed questions during the clinical evaluation.
 This helps the treatment team establish a greater understanding of your health needs moving forward.

 Elevated blood pressure is also very common with alcoholism.
-If a person has severely high pressure, fast-acting medications to help decrease pressure can be used.
+If a person has severely high pressure, we can use fast-acting medications to help decrease pressure.
 In some instances, a licensed, certified clinician will administer benzodiazepine medication if someone is experiencing severe alcohol withdrawal.

 It is common for people to have baseline hypertension (high blood pressure).
 They typically take some medication to help with this issue from their primary care doctor.
 Qualified clinical facilities will monitor pressure trends over multiple days to determine if hypertension goes away after the person stops using drugs or alcohol.
 Some people are able to almost remove the hypertension diagnosis from their problem list through their sobriety.
 The person may not actually have primary hypertension – it was secondary to their alcoholism all along.
 Sobriety makes a huge improvement in physical health.

-A urine drug screen and breathalyzer test are administered upon entering treatment.
+We administer a urine drug screen and breathalyzer test upon entering treatment.
 This allows the treatment team to accurately determine the most recent substance used.
 Some people have extremely high blood alcohol content (BAC) on admission and seem to be walking and talking just fine.
 It is not uncommon to have someone blow a BAC level of 0.400.
 This is 5 times the legal DUI limit!
 It takes very significant tolerance for someone to be highly functional at this BAC.

 If this happens, the medical team knows to be very cautious about a powerful withdrawal.
 Some people can start to experience shakiness and other alcohol withdrawal symptoms even before their BAC reaches zero.

 The treatment team will review all current medications someone is taking prior to admission.
-This information will be entered into a medical record and be used as a template for making choices around medications to be used during treatment.
+We enter this information into a medical record.
+This becomes a template for making choices around medications used during treatment.
 Of note, some meds are more benign and will be easily maintained during someone’s course of care.
 These would include such meds as cholesterol medication, diabetes medication, or asthma medication.
 On the contrary, most controlled substances will be put on hold during the admission process.

-All benzodiazepine and stimulant medications will be halted upon admission no matter what prior diagnoses someone carries.
+Halted are all benzodiazepine and stimulant medications upon admission, no matter what prior diagnoses someone carries.
 It is common for some people to be upset about this.
-They will cite that these medications were prescribed by a physician.
+They will cite that a physician prescribed these medications.
 This isn’t a judgment of your character or you personally.
 It is important for an addiction treatment team to approach everyone’s care in a generally neutral way by starting from zero.

-It makes sense in a strictly medical capacity why a person would be required to stop taking these potentially addicting meds, no matter what someone may tell us.
+In a strictly medical capacity, It makes sense why we require a person to stop taking these potentially addicting meds no matter what someone may tell us.
 The course of treatment lasts many weeks and qualified staff will help you strategize your medication trajectories, but they need to start fresh in some areas.
 Medication approaches vary, depending upon the treatment center.
 You can discuss with the Admissions Team any questions or concerns you might have prior to entering treatment.